Homemade pasta (sheets and shapes)

 Storage

-You can freeze fresh pasta raw in the various shapes chosen.
-For freezing, place the well spaced pasta pieces on a tray and then put them in the freezer to harden for a couple of hours.
-When they are hardened, place them in freezer bags and put them back in the freezer.
-To use them, boil them still frozen in boiling water and proceed according to the recipe.
+You can freeze the fresh pasta uncooked, in the chosen shapes: place the pasta shapes on a tray with some distance between them and then freeze to harden for a couple of hours.
+Once they are well-hardened, transfer them to freezer bags and put them back in the freezer.
+When you're ready to use them, cook them directly from frozen in boiling water and proceed with your recipe.

-If you prefer the traditional method you can roll out the fresh pasta with a long rolling pin!
-It will take some patience and... elbow grease!
-Some add a pinch of salt but we preferred not to do so to avoid having white streaks on the pastry.
+If you prefer the traditional method, you can roll out the fresh pasta with a long rolling pin: it will require more patience and... elbow grease!

-1. Use a wooden surface: the roughness of the wood is more suitable than a simple smooth surface.
+1_ Use the work surface: the roughness of wood is more suitable than a simple smooth surface

-3. Salt: yes or no?
-According to the Emilians, it should not be added to the dough; according to others, instead, a pinch of salt would not hurt.
+3_ Salt or not?
+According to Emilia-Romagna traditions, it shouldn't be added to the dough; others say a pinch of salt won't hurt.

-4. Avoid drafts: they can dry out the dough.
+4_ Avoid drafts: they can dry out the pasta

-5. Flour-egg proportion: the classic proportion is 3.2 c (100 g) of flour per egg.
-But it depends mainly on what you have to prepare.
+5_ Flour-to-egg ratio: the classic ratio is 100 g of flour per each egg.
+But it mainly depends on what you are preparing.

-6. Kneading: the dough must be worked for at least 10 minutes, with energy and with the palm of the hand, beating it occasionally on the pastry board to make it more elastic.
+6_ The kneading: the dough should be kneaded for at least 10 minutes, vigorously and with the palm of your hand, slapping it occasionally on the work surface to make it more elastic

-7. Keep the dough you are not working with covered to prevent it from drying out.
+7_ Keep the dough you're not working on covered to prevent it from drying out.

-8. Flour the worktop: this way the pasta will not stick to the surface.
+8_ Flour the work surface: this way, the pasta shapes won't stick to the surface.

-9. If you need to make lasagna, tagliatelle, tagliolini, pappardelle or quadrucci, it is preferable to dry the sheets spread with semolina a few minutes each side before folding them into a flat roll.
+9_ If you're making lasagna, tagliatelle, tagliolini, pappardelle, or small squares, it's best to let the rolled sheets dry slightly with semolina sprinkled on them for a few minutes on each side before folding them into a flat roll.

-10. Whole eggs or yolks?
-If you make a fresh filled pasta, such as ravioli or tortellini, you can add more yolks.
-So for about 1 cup (140 grams) of flour, add one egg + one yolk.
-If you make other dry formats, it is better to use just the whole egg.
+10_ Eggs or yolks?
+If making filled fresh pasta like ravioli or tortellini, you can skew the proportions towards the liquid part.
+So, for about 140 g of flour, add one egg + one yolk.
+For other dry shapes, it's better to use only whole eggs.

 For the translation of some texts, artificial intelligence tools may have been used.